sethweiland/transfers/README.md

 ### Notes about feather files
 * "DataFrameforEDAandRegression.feather" will be read in using feather library in EDA and Modeling Notebook"
-* "fifa_df.feather" has fifa statistics, I join th
+* "fifa_df.feather" has fifa statistics, I join this with DataFrameforEDAandRegression.feather later